asarejohn001/terraform/DockerTerraform.md

 ## Check out [all the screenshot](TerraformDockerImages).

+## At the end of this project, I familiarized myself with Terraform and showcased my Linux skills.

 ## Steps
 1. I downloaded and installed the [Docker application](https://docs.docker.com/desktop/install/mac-install/) for Mac
 2. Use Terminal and bash/Linux language to open Docker